Blog Archives

 A growing partnership between the Green City Growers and The Commons in Lincoln has harvested friendships, terrific memories and food for the dinner table.
 You can’t beat that.
 The Commons in Lincoln gets a visit from “Farmer Cait” every Tuesday afternoon for a couple of hours.
 She spends time with the Memory Care residents in […]

 Ageism has always existed to some degree in American society.
-With more than 76 million members of the baby boomer generation beginning to reach retirement age, however, the problem of discriminatory attitudes has come into new focus.
-While most people respect the older adults they know, society at large maintains a negative attitude toward aging.
-Older workers […]
+With more than 76 million members of the baby boomer generation beginning to reach retirement age.
+However, the problem of negative stereotypes about aging has come into new focus.
+While most people respect the older adults they know, society at large maintains a negative attitude toward […]